 Sedums are succulents with thick leaves, fleshy stems, and star-shaped flowers.
 These plants are a great addition to your garden, and I’ve enjoyed them more than most of my plants.
-However, it is important to note that it comes in different varieties.
+However, it is important to note that sedum comes in different varieties.
 All the varieties are commonly known for their hardiness, ease to care for, and ease to multiply.

 Generally speaking, we know two types of sedums based on their growth characteristics: low-growing and upright sedums.
 The low-growing sedums are those that spread and cover the ground.
 In most cases, they are only a few inches high.
 If you want some sort of ground cover in your garden, then this type of sedum is the best option.
 Upright sedums on the other hand grow upright clumps with a mass of tiny flowers.
 This type of sedum is perfect for border gardens.
 In my experience, low-growing sedums do better in shade than upright sedums.

 When is the Perfect Time to Plant Sedum?

 Although you can plant sedum anytime you want, the best time I found is in the spring when the temperature is perfect for sedum.
 It isn’t too cold anymore, but it is neither too hot yet, something the plant may struggle to bear with while too young.

 However, make sure that you plant sedum in well-draining soil.
 Remember that succulents do not like regular garden soil because it retains too much water.
 Good succulent soil is the one that provides drainage and aeration to the plant.